 Nearby Jerez is known for its sherry production, it would be almost rude not to visit this town and sample some while you’re in the region!

 Both towns are doable as a day trip from Seville, either by car or train.
 It takes just over an hour to get there via car.
-Trains leave from Santa Justa Train Station several times a day.
-Check times and prices here.
+You can also book a tour and let someone else do the driving.

 Nearby Ronda looks like it’s been picked straight from a fantasy novel.
-The iconic thing to see in this stunning town is the stone bridge which stretches over the valley.
+The iconic thing to see in this stunning town is the stone bridge called the Puente Nueve, which stretches over the valley.
 Walk across it, hike in the valley under it, or just sit in one of the cliff-side bars and stare at it for hours on end, it’s beautiful!

-Doñana National Park 4WD Tour – If you’re looking to get outside of the city, then head to Doñana National Park.
+Doñana National Park – If you’re looking to get outside of the city, then head to Doñana National Park.
 Explore the rugged landscapes, marshes and beaches in this protected area.
-You’ll also have the chance to spot flamingoes, eagles and lynx.
+You’ll also have the chance to spot flamingos, eagles and lynx.

 Where to stay in Seville

-There’s no shortage of accommodation in Seville.
-This ranges from AirBnB, guest houses, hostels and luxury end hotels.
-Regardless of your travel style, you’ll find something to suit.
-However, I highly recommend for your 3 nights in Seville, to stay fairly central so that everything is within walking distance.
+There’s no shortage of accommodation in Seville for every budget for 3 days Seville trip.
+Regardless of your travel style, you’ll easily find something to suit.
+However, I highly recommend, because you’ll be doing so much sightseeing, for your 3 nights in Seville, stay fairly central so that everything is within walking distance.
+The best areas are all within the old city walls.

 When you visit Seville, within no time you’ll realise that it’s a very compact city.
 It’s also incredibly flat as well as pedestrian and bike-friendly.
 It’s also got a fantastic public transport system, which makes it really easy to get about.